CEA-MetroCarac/fitspy/doc/user_guide/input_data.rst

 **The number of intensity values defined at each row must be consistent with the support (x) defined in the first row**.
 The X-Y spectra can be defined in a partial and unordered 2D grid.

 Note that (X) and (Y) are not necessary related to spacial dimensions.
-They can refer to any other dimensions like time, ...
+They can refer to any other dimensions like time, a study parameter ...

 Example of 2D-map input data::